 What happens when runners aren't adequately hydrated?

 Runners typically lose fluid by breathing, sweating, and using the bathroom.
-Average fluid losses are about 1-4 lbs per hour when running.
+Average fluid losses from sweat are about 1-4 lbs per hour.
 Fluid loss of only 1% of bodyweight (~1.5 lbs in a 150 lb athlete) has been shown to negatively impact performance.
 It's easy to understand, then, why a runner who doesn’t re-hydrate during an hour-long run might feel sluggish.
 Poorly hydrated runners can not only suffer from decreased performance, but serious conditions like dehydration and hyponatremia.

 What are electrolytes and why do we need them?

-Electrolytes (sodium, chloride, potassium, calcium, and magnesium) are minerals found in the body that help with many important functions including muscle and nerve function, blood pressure, and fluid balance.
+Electrolytes (sodium, chloride, potassium, calcium, and magnesium) are minerals found in the body that help with many important functions including muscle contraction and fluid balance.
 They are lost in sweat and urine, and when lost in large amounts can result in severe muscle cramping or hyponatremia.
 Sodium and chloride are lost in the greatest amount.

 Runners can replenish electrolyte losses with sports beverages, salty foods, or gels, gummies, and other sodium-containing sports nutrition products.
 This is especially important for heavy and/or salty sweaters.